top of page

 The Abyss

-The The Abyss uses sculpture and new media to explore extraction in the deep ocean.
-In July 2023, permits will be opened for mining in the Clarion Clipperton Zone - a region 6000m under the ocean, rich with polymetallic nodules that have grown over 500 million years around organic material like a shark tooth or a piece of coral.
+The Abyss is an iterative artistic research project that uses sculpture and new media to explore extraction in the deep ocean.
+The Clarion Clipperton Zone is a region 6000m under the ocean that is rich with polymetallic nodules that have grown over 500 million years around organic material like a shark tooth or a piece of coral.
 Metals from these nodules power technological devices and the green car revolution.
+The Clarion Clipperton Zone is threatened by the threat of extensive deep sea mining operations.
 Deep ocean communities that live in and around the abyssal plain and hydrothermal vents thrive in extreme environments.
 We cannot predict the harm that deep sea mining will cause them.

 Vilem Flusser calls the deep ocean ‘the luxuriant garden,’ a loud, dark, and cold environment where ctenophores thrive.
 The Abyss imagines an alternate world where ctenophores (comb jellies) are guardians and harbingers, protecting the integrity of the deep ocean environment and imparting the wisdom of deep time.
 They guard the burial grounds of life on earth, keeping it for tomorrow.
 We seek their slow treasure for a world riddled with speed.
 The Abyss asks us to consider what is lost in the face of deep sea mining, and at what cost.